EskiSlav/TicTacToe/README.md

-# TicTakToe
+# TicTaсToe
-This project is little TicTakToe game written with Python3.6 using PyGame
+This project is little TicTaсToe game written with Python3.6 using PyGame